 Even so, a small group are excluded from our re-pigmenting program.
 These include:

-- Clients with a personal or direct family history of melanoma
+- Patients with a personal or direct family history of melanoma

-- Clients with a history of photosensitive skin disorders such as lupus
+- Patients with a history of photosensitive skin disorders such as lupus

-- Clients unable to attend at least 2 sessions of phototherapy per week
+- Patients unable to attend at least 2 sessions of phototherapy per week

 - Children under the age of 8.